wizlearner/wizly-pwa/VueIonicSetup.md

 Extra Libraries
 1. Vuex is a state management pattern + library for Vue.js applications.
 It serves as a centralized store for all the components in an application, with rules ensuring that the state can only be mutated in a predictable fashion.
+2. Vuetify is a Material Design component framework for Vue.js.
+It aims to provide all the tools necessary to create beautiful content rich applications